Skip to main content

 Does Ring Alarm work without a subscription?

-Yes — Ring Alarm self-monitoring is fully free.
-You get real-time app alerts when sensors trigger, live camera views, and arm/disarm control from your phone at $0/month.
+Yes — Ring Alarm self-monitoring is fully free at $0/month with no subscription required.
+You get real-time app alerts when sensors trigger, live camera views, and arm/disarm control from your phone.
 Ring Protect Plus at $10/month adds professional monitoring and cloud recording for all Ring cameras at one address.

 Is SimpliSafe worth the higher monthly cost over Ring?

-Yes, if you travel frequently or want guaranteed police dispatch when you're unreachable.
+Yes — SimpliSafe is worth the extra cost if you need reliable professional monitoring with guaranteed police dispatch.
 SimpliSafe's monitoring centers dispatch in under 30 seconds on average.
 Ring's professional monitoring is provided via a third-party partner with slightly slower documented response times.
 For stay-at-home self-monitoring, Ring's $0/month tier is often sufficient.

 Which system is better for apartments?

-Ring Alarm — the smaller 5-piece kit ($149) is apartment-sized, all sensors are wireless with no drilling required, and free self-monitoring means no ongoing cost for renters who may move frequently.
+Ring Alarm — it's wireless, no drilling required, and free self-monitoring suits renters who move frequently.
+The smaller 5-piece kit ($149) is apartment-sized, and all sensors are adhesive-mounted.
 SimpliSafe also works well in apartments; the Core Kit's sensor count fits most units.
 For renters, also see our best smart locks for apartments guide and smart home under $500 guide.

 Does Ring Alarm work with Google Home?

-Ring Alarm has limited Google Home support — basic arm/disarm is available but Ring's full feature set (motion zones, Guard mode, Echo announcements) only works in the Alexa ecosystem.
+Only partially — Ring Alarm has limited Google Home support with basic arm/disarm only.
+Ring's full feature set (motion zones, Guard mode, Echo announcements) only works in the Alexa ecosystem.
 For Google Home security, consider Nest Cam + Google Home Alarm or the Abode Iota Kit.

 Can I upgrade a Ring Alarm kit with more sensors?

-Yes — Ring sells additional contact sensors, motion detectors, flood sensors, smoke/CO listeners, and more individually.
-The Ring Alarm system scales to 1,000+ devices at one address.
+Yes — Ring Alarm supports up to 1,000+ devices at one address, so you can add sensors freely.
+Ring sells additional contact sensors, motion detectors, flood sensors, smoke/CO listeners, and more individually.
 SimpliSafe also scales to 100 sensors (sufficient for almost any home) with add-on kits available.

 Which has better cameras — Ring or SimpliSafe?

-Ring has a broader camera lineup — Ring Video Doorbell, Floodlight Cam, Spotlight Cam, Indoor Cam, and Stick Up Cam all integrate natively with Ring Alarm.
+Ring has the better camera ecosystem with 5+ models that integrate natively with Ring Alarm.
+The lineup includes Ring Video Doorbell, Floodlight Cam, Spotlight Cam, Indoor Cam, and Stick Up Cam.
 SimpliSafe's camera options are more limited (SimpliCam, Outdoor Camera) but the Core Kit includes a SimpliCam while Ring's base kit includes none.
 For camera-heavy security coverage, Ring's ecosystem depth is the clear advantage.

 Sources & Methodology